digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 Introduction
 ------------

-Observability (also known as “monitoring”) can determine if the Daml Enterprise solution is healthy or not healthy.
+Observability (also known as “monitoring”) lets you determine if the Daml Enterprise solution is healthy or not.
 If the state is not healthy, observability helps diagnose the root cause.
 There are three parts to observability: metrics, logs, and traces.
 These are described in this section.

 To avoid becoming overwhelmed by the number of metrics and log messages, follow these steps:

-- Read the shortcut to learning what is important, which is described below in the section :ref:`Hands-On with the Daml Enterprise - Observability Example <hands-on>`.
-It is a great starting point and an inspiration when building your metric monitoring.
+- Read the shortcut to learning what is important, which is described below in the section :ref:`Hands-On with the Daml Enterprise - Observability Example <hands-on>` as a starting point and inspiration when building your metric monitoring.
 - For an overview of how most metrics are exposed, read the section :ref:`Golden Signals and Key Metrics Quick Start <golden>` below.
 It describes the philosophy behind metric naming and labeling.

 The remaining sections provide references to more detailed information.